Go Back Email Link

 • Prepare pans.
 Grease 2 loaf pans, place a piece of parchment paper inside, and set them aside.

 • Divide dough.
 Turn the dough out onto a clean, dry surface.
 Using a bench scraper, divide the dough in half.
-Take each half and divide them into 3 balls.
+Take each half and divide it into 3 balls.

 • Shape dough balls.
 Lightly flatten each ball into a rectangle, take one end and gently roll it up about halfway, fold in the sides, then finish rolling it up.
 Transfer the rolled dough to the prepared loaf pan.
 Repeat this process until all 3 balls have been rolled.